-Anisotropic shapes and internal degrees of freedom of passive particles in an active bath yield further effects that are absent in pure passive systems.
-Ellipsoids embedded in an Escherichia coli suspension show an anomalous coupling between the ellipsoid's translational and rotational motion, which is strictly prohibited in thermal equilibrium.37 Passive semiflexible polymers embedded in an active bath of ABPs exhibit novel transient states in 2D,69-73 where an activity-induced bending of the polymers implies an asymmetric exposure to active particles, with ABPs accumulating in regions of highest curvature, as has been observed for ABPs in confinement.19 This leads to particular polymer conformations, such as hairpins, structures that are only temporarily stable and dissolve and rebuild in the course of time.
+Anisotropic shapes and internal degrees of freedom of passive particles in an active bath yield further effects absent in pure passive systems.
+Ellipsoids embedded in an E. coli suspension show an anomalous coupling between the ellipsoid's translational and rotational motion, which is strictly prohibited in thermal equilibrium [37].
+Passive semiflexible polymers embedded in an active bath of ABPs exhibit novel transient states in 2D [69-73], where an activity-induced bending of the polymers implies an asymmetric exposure to active particles, with ABPs accumulating in regions of highest curvature, as has been observed for ABPs in confinement [19].
+This leads to particular polymer conformations such as hairpins, structures which are only temporarily stable and dissolve and rebuild in the course of time.

-In this article, we consider the properties of semiflexible polymers embedded in a three-dimensional (3D) ABP fluid.
+In this article, we consider the properties of semiflexible polymers embedded in an three-dimensional (3D) ABP fluid.
 Compared to 2D systems, the additional spatial dimension removes constraints on the ABPs' degrees of freedom and 2D-characteristic transient states are no longer present.
-We analyze the conformational and transport properties of the passive polymers as a function of bath density and activity.
-Specifically, we consider a homogeneous bath (no MIPS or clusters) and compare the polymer properties with those in a phase-separated fluid (MIPS).
-As for mixtures of active and passive colloids, in the homogeneous phase, we find an enhanced diffusive motion of the polymer-an anomalous diffusion at short times and an activity-driven diffusive motion at long times.
+We analyze the conformational and transport properties of the passive polymers as a function of the bath density and activity.
+Specifically, we consider a homogeneous bath (no MIPS or clusters) and compare the polymer properties with those in a phase separated fluid (MIPS).
+As for mixtures of active and passive colloids, in the homogeneous phase, we find an enhanced diffusive motion of the polymer - an anomalous diffusion at short times and an activity-driven diffusive motion at long times.
 Flexible polymers swell and semiflexible polymers shrink at smaller activities, and semiflexible polymers swell at larger activities similar to flexible polymers.
-An equivalent behavior is obtained for dry active polymers composed of ABP monomers (ABPO) exposed to colored noise.^{74-77} However, there are significant quantitative differences between the conformational and dynamical characteristics of ABPOs and polymers embedded in the active bath.
+An equivalent behavior is obtained for dry active polymers composed of ABP monomers (ABPO) exposed to colored noise [74-77].
+However, there are significant quantitative differences between the conformational and dynamical characteristics of ABPOs and polymers embedded in the active bath.
 The latter show a less pronounced dependence on activity.
-This is not surprising because the active ABP bath does not strictly mimic colored noise, in the sense of an exponentially decaying noise correlation function,78 and the bath-induced active motion rather decays faster and correspondingly affects polymer conformations to a less extent.
+This is not surprising, because the active ABP bath does not strictly mimic colored noise, in the sense of an exponentially decaying noise correlation function [78], the bath-induced active motion rather decays faster, and correspondingly affects polymer conformations to a less extent.

-In the case of the phase-separated active fluid (MIPS), most remarkably, we find an activity-dependent localization of (semiflexible) polymers in the low-fluid-density ABP region.
+In case of the phase-separated active fluid (MIPS), most remarkably, we find an activity-dependent localization of (semiflexible) polymers in the low-fluid-density ABP region.
 This is accompanied with a collapse of the polymer manifested by a mean-square end-to-end distance comparable to that of a flexible polymer in a passive bath.
-This also affects the polymer dynamics and the center-of-mass diffusion coefficient is substantially lower than that predicted in the absence of localization.
-Stronger active noise leads to a dissolution of the polymer in the high-density ABP phase, with a swelling of the polymer and an enhanced dynamics.
-Interestingly, this behavior is independent of polymer stiffness.
+This also affects the polymer dynamics and the center-of-mass diffusion coefficient is substantially lower than that predicted in absence of localization.
+Stronger active noise leads to a dissolution of the polymer in the